arm-university/Embedded-Systems-Fundamentals/README.md

 multitasking on the CPU, with the goals of improving responsiveness and software modularity while reducing CPU overhead.
 The interplay of interrupts, peripherals and schedulers is examined.
 For use in ECE, EE, and CS departments.
 The book targets the low-cost FRDM-KL25Z MCU development board.

-## About the 2nd Edition
-Now in its 2nd edition, this textbook has been updated on a new development board from STMicroelectronics – the Arm Cortex-M0+ based Nucleo-F091RC.
-Designed to be used in a one- or two-semester introductory course on embedded systems, the textbook covers fundamental topics including the CPU, interrupt systems, peripherals, serial communication and multi-tasking.
-Software examples in this textbook are written in C and the free version of Arm’s Keil MDK-ARM integrated development environment is used throughout the materials.

 ## Table of Contents:
 1. Introduction